PACIFIC NORTHWEST DISTRICT OF THE UNITARIAN UNIVERSALIST ASSOCIATION

 Section 3.1 At the request of the UUA each member congregation shall report annually on its legal membership, which shall be construed to be consistent with the criteria used by the congregation to determine voting eligibility.

 Section 3.2 Each member congregation shall have the number of lay and ministerial delegates based on the calculation established by the UUA for representation at the most recent General Assembly of the UUA.

-Section 3.3 Each member congregation shall be assessed dues by the PNWD based upon its legal membership reported to the UUA.
+Section 3.3 Each member congregation shall be assessed dues by the PNWD based upon a percentage of its certified expenditures as defined by the UUA.
 Any congregation which receives UUA affiliation mid-year shall have dues for that year pro-rated.

 Section 4.
 The Board of Directors may admit to associate membership any area council or other organization within the area of the PNWD that, in the judgment and discretion of the Board of Directors, has purposes and programs that are auxiliary to and support the purposes and objectives of the PNWD.
 Admittance shall be upon written application from such organization stating that it subscribes to the purposes and objectives of the PNWD.
 The Board of Directors may terminate such associate membership upon finding, in the judgment and discretion of the Board of Directors, that the organization no longer meets the foregoing qualifications.
 Each associate member organization shall be entitled to one delegate to the Annual or special PNWD Meetings.
 The PNWD shall neither exercise control over nor assume responsibility for the programs, activities or finances of any associate member.

 Section 5.
 Church of the Larger Fellowship members living in the geographical area of the PNWD may caucus at the beginning of an Annual Meeting to elect two delegates to attend official business meetings of that particular Annual Meeting.
 The names of the delegates so selected shall be certified by the caucus to the board secretary.